Samuel Prescott: Later career

 Details relating to Prescott's life after the ride are scant and inconclusive.
 According to historian D. Michael Ryan, a record of a "Dr. Sall Prescott" serving as a surgeon at Fort Ticonderoga in 1776 has led many historians to conclude that Prescott served the Continental Army in a medical capacity.
 A Revolutionary War veteran from Ashburnham, Massachusetts, recorded in his memoir that he had been imprisoned by the British in a prison in Halifax, Nova Scotia, with a Dr. Prescott.
 According to this account, Prescott died in prison in 1777.
 Although corroborating evidence that this was Dr. Samuel Prescott of Concord is lacking, these details are most often accepted as fact.

 Legacy

 Prescott's arrival in Concord is reenacted every year at midnight on April 19.
-The reenactment is preceded by a Patriots' Ball and a procession by modern day Minuteman, ceremonial honor guards, and fife and drum units.
-Prescott's supposed ride through Acton is reenacted every Patriots' Day beginning in East Acton and concluding at the Liberty Tree Farm, where once stood the home of a minuteman named Simon Hunt.
+The reenactment is preceded by a Patriots' Ball and a procession by modern-day Minuteman, ceremonial honor guards, and fife and drum units.
+Prescott's ride through Acton is reenacted every Patriots' Day beginning in East Acton and concluding at the Liberty Tree Farm, where once stood the home of a minuteman named Simon Hunt.

 In 1965, the Concord Chapter of the Daughters of the American Revolution placed a memorial plaque to Prescott at the location of his home in Concord.

-The Bush political family are related to Prescott, including Senator Prescott Bush who is named for Prescott, and former U.S presidents George H.W.
-Bush and George W. Bush.
+The Bush political family are related to Prescott, including Senator Prescott Bush who is named for Prescott, and former U.S. presidents George H. W. Bush and George W. Bush.